poseidon078/eclub-iitk-esp8266/README.md

 ![flowchart](/install4.png)

 #### Connections and Uploading of the Code
-You can use the Arduino UNO to flash the code to ESP8266 ESP-01, but then we have to use manual flashing.
+You can now use the Arduino UNO to flash the code to ESP8266 ESP-01, but then we have to use manual flashing.
 For this, we use two push buttons.
 Refer to the following diagram:

 ![flowchart](/working2.png)